yssource/rhai/doc/src/rust/modules/ast.md

 // a copy of the entire 'AST' into each function, allowing functions in the module script
 // to cross-call each other.
 //
-// This incurs additional overhead, avoidable by setting 'merge_namespaces' to false. let module = Module::eval_ast_as_new(Scope::new(), &ast, true, &engine)?;
+// This incurs additional overhead, avoidable by setting 'merge_namespaces' to false
+// which makes function calls 2x faster but at the expense of not being able to cross-call
+// functions in the same module script. let module = Module::eval_ast_as_new(Scope::new(), &ast, true, &engine)?;

 // 'module' now contains: